Unscrambling the lensed galaxies in JWST images behind SMACS0723: Introduction

 In this paper we identify 14 new image families using the JWST data and present a new \emph{parametric} SL model.
-The paper is organized as follows: In \S \ref{s:data} we detail previous observations of the cluster which are relevant to constructing the lens model, which is described in \S \ref{s:code}.
+The paper is organized as follows: In \S \ref{s:data} we detail the NIRCam imaging and photometry needed to provide constraints for the lens model, which in turn is discussed in \S \ref{s:code}.
 In \S \ref{s:results} we present and discuss the results.
 The conclusion appears in \S \ref{s:summary}.
 Throughout this work we use a $\Lambda$CDM cosmology with $\Omega_{M}=0.3$, $\Omega_{\Lambda}=0.7$, and $H_{0}=70$ km~s$^{-1}$~Mpc$^{-1}$.
 Unless otherwise stated, we use AB magnitudes \citep{Oke1983ABandStandards}, and errors correspond to $1\sigma$.